eneskpc/tic-tac-toe-with-rxjs/README.md

-This is a way of being able to apply rxjs as a state management to the tic-tac-toe tutorial which is a react app.
+This is a way of applying RxJS as a state management to the React App Tic-Tac-Toe.
 For example, rxStore.ts can be moved any application where adopted the architecture microfrontend.